MeJitsal/CitiBike_Daily_Activity/README.md

-Creating a daily activity chart based on public transportation data in NYC
+Creating a daily activity chart based on public transportation data in NYC to visualize the effects of COVID-19 social distancing policies on public transportation use

 Note: This project originated as a component of an academic assignment and has since evolved for further development and exploration.